Henry-Hart-School/Temp/docs.md

   * [`destroy()`](#destroy)

 ## Class: `EasyMsg`
 To use `EasyMsg`, you must have `EasyMsg.js` imported.
 It is defined as a global variable.
+This is the core library.

 ### `constructor(configuration, autoConfig, debug)`
 *Client:* Sends out offer and waits for server to respond and connect.